 The next Symposium on Religion and Public Life will be held April 25-27, 2019 at the Prince Conference Center on the Calvin College campus.

-Ninth Biennial Henry Symposium on Religion and Public Life
+Tenth Biennial Henry Symposium on Religion and Public Life

 THEMES AND SPECIAL EVENTS